Typefacers/bug/README.md

 - `bug-priority-ml.ts`: Logistic regression that pretends to rank urgency
 - `AimCursor.tsx`: Mouse cursor replacement nobody asked for
 - `BugTrendsChart.tsx`: Gradient-filled line chart with zoomable timelines
-- `Taskbar.tsx`: Windows 95 clock for peak nostalgia
+- `Taskbar.tsx`: Live clock plus dynamic buttons for every open window
-- `StartMenu.tsx`: Clickable start button menu
+- `StartMenu.tsx`: Clickable start menu that launches any retro app you like
 - `NotFound.tsx`: A 404 page with jokes for when routing fails

 **📊 Dashboard Extravaganza:**